-- 1. Where, due to circumstances that were unforeseeable and are at the same time insurmountable and outside the control of the Member States, alert thresholds referred to in Article 9.3 is/are reached at European Union level, the Commission shall review the situation in consultation with the Member States through the Single Sky Committee and provide proposals for appropriate actions within three months, which may include the revision of the European Union-wide performance targets and as a consequence revision of the national or functional airspace block performance targets. - 2.
-Where, due to circumstances that were unforeseeable and are at the same time insurmountable and outside the control of the Member States and the entities subject to the performance targets, alert thresholds referred to in Article 9.3 is/are reached at national or functional airspace block level, the national supervisory authority or body concerned and the Commission shall review the situation and provide proposals for appropriate measures within three months, which may include the revision of the national or functional airspace block performance targets. - 3.
-Member States, at national or functional airspace block level, may decide to adopt alert thresholds different from the ones referred to in Article 9.3, in order to take account of local circumstances and specificities.
-In such case, these thresholds shall be set out in the performance plans and consistent with the thresholds adopted under
+- 1. Where, due to circumstances that are at the same time unforeseeable, insurmountable, and outside the control of the Commission and Member States, alert thresholds referred to in Article 9.3 is/are reached at European Union level, the Commission shall review the situation in consultation with the Member States and provide proposals for appropriate actions within three months, which may include the revision of the European Union-wide performance targets and as a consequence revision of the national or functional airspace block performance targets. - 2.
+Where, due to circumstances that are at the same time unforeseeable insurmountable, and outside the control of the entities subject to the performance targets, alert thresholds referred to in Article 9.3 is/are reached at national or functional airspace block level, the national supervisory authority or ad hoc functional airspace block governance body concerned and the Commission shall review the situation and provide proposals for appropriate measures within three months, which may include the revision of the national or functional airspace block performance targets. - Member States, at national or functional airspace block level, may decide to adopt alert thresholds different from the ones referred to in Article 9.3, in order to take account of local circumstances and specificities.
+In such case, these thresholds shall be set out in the performance plans and consistent with the thresholds adopted under Article 9.3.

-Article 9.3.
 The deviations shall be supported by detailed justification.
-When these thresholds are activated, the process set out in paragraph 2 shall apply.
+When these thresholds shall be activated, the process set out in paragraph 2 shall apply.

-4. Where the implementation of an alert mechanism entails revision of performance plans and targets, the Commission shall facilitate such revision through an appropriate adjustment of the time schedule applicable in accordance with the procedure referred to in Chapters II and III of this Regulation.
+3. Revision of performance plans and targets as a consequence of the implementation of an alert mechanism shall necessitate appropriate adjustment by the Commission of the applicable time schedule in accordance with the procedure as referred to in Chapters II and III of this Regulation.